GeForce vs Quadro: What’s the Difference?

 Another important distinction is that every single Quadro card is manufactured internally by NVIDIA, whereas GeForce cards are often built and sold by third-party vendors.
 NVIDIA keeping the Quadro cards isolated in this way ensures a consistent level of quality, which is important to businesses that are always looking for a stable, long-term solution.
 In that vein, Quadro cards also offer longer warranties, enhanced IT management capabilities, and even come with drivers that are designed with longevity in mind.
 Basically, they come with all the features you’d want in a professional environment.

 Since BOXX caters to creative professionals looking to accelerate their workflows and maximize ROI, we often recommend Quadro RTX cards because they do things like significantly shorten render times in software like OctaneRender, boost photorealism while working on scenes in Autodesk Maya, and create a more fluid viewport experience in SOLIDWORKS.
-These are differences that not only make your life easier, but allows you to finish projects sooner, which affects your bottom line.
+These are differences that not only make your life easier but allow you to finish projects sooner, which affects your bottom line.